zws-im/zws/README.md

 Running an instance of ZWS on Heroku is the easiest way to self-host.
 You can also stay totally within the free limits of both the [`web` process](https://devcenter.heroku.com/articles/procfile) and the [Heroku Postgres][heroku-postgres] database.
 Note that the Hobby Dev (free) plan of [Heroku Postgres][heroku-postgres] has a row limit of 10,000, which might not be enough for your use case.
+Consider using the API key feature of ZWS to restrict access to your instance.

 ### [Docker Compose][docker-compose]